noviewpoint/sudokuSolver/README.md

+## sudokuSolver

+My idea for this project was to use the code from the "Solving Every Sudoku Puzzle" by Peter Norvig ( https://norvig.com/sudoku.html ) and transform it from Python v2 to functional ES6 JavaScript.

+I wanted to learn how generators work in ES6 and then use them in action to pause the execution of functions.
+I decided that the user should be able to pause the execution of sudoku solving methods by clicking a button.
+This way he is able to see the sudoku solving process step by step right in front of him in real time.

+I also wanted to try github pages to host html app.

+## How to run it

+Run index.html locally from the browser.
+No server side needed.

+## Languages used

+HTML CSS vanilla JavaScript(ES6)

+## State of this project

+It's not a 100% complete but it works :) Understanding of ES6 generators went up a few levels though... :)

+## GITHUB STUFF HERE

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/noviewpoint/sudokuSolver/edit/master/README.md) to maintain and preview the content for your website in Markdown files.